PlasticSCM/trunk-mergebot/README.md

 of the branch processing.

 # Build
-The executable is built from .NET Framework code using the provided `trunkbot.csproj` project file.
+The executable is built from .NET Framework code using the provided `src/trunk-mergebot.sln` solution file.
 You can use Visual Studio or MSBuild to compile it.

 **Note:** We'll use `${DEVOPS_DIR}` as alias for `%PROGRAMFILES%\PlasticSCM5\server\devops` in *Windows* or `/var/lib/plasticscm/devops` in *macOS* or *Linux*.